As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 TIP: Agate can be found almost anywhere on Earth, but is it a valuable rock?
 Check out the complete guide in the article:

 Real Moss Agate occurs in various patterns, it looks like landscapes with trees, moss, or ferns.
 Chrystal of chlorite is responsible for this magnificent effect.
-Moss agate is far more widespread than Fire agate, so there are not many fakes of it.
+Moss agate is far more widespread than Fire agate, so few fakes exist.

 The main difference between Real and Fake Moss Agate is transparency.
 Real Moss Agate will possess intriguing dark green bonds on the translucent gray, grayish-blue background, while Fake Agate’s body of stone will be opaque.